rahulbhairamatti/Used-book_marketplace_Angular_MySQL/README.md

 ## Database Setup (SQL)

-[You should add specific instructions here on how to set up your SQL database.
-This would typically include details like the database name, connection configuration (host, port, username, password), and any necessary steps to create the database schema or run migrations.
-For example:]

 1. Ensure you have an SQL server running.
 2. Create a database named `book_marketplace` (or your preferred name).